Welcome to Lakey Lane Nursery

 Communication and Language

 This area has two parts.
-The first is movement and handling – this is where we teach the children how to use their bodies to make large movements such as climbing play equipment or kicking a ball.
-Also how to make small, precise movements such as snips with scissors or using a pencil to form recognisable letters.
+The first is Gross Motor Skills – this is where we teach the children how to use their bodies to make large movements such as climbing play equipment or kicking a ball.
+We aim to develop their upper body strength, which in turn helps with finer movements such as cutting and writing.

 We initially teach a range of pre-reading and writing skills such as mark making, listening to stories, handling books carefully and enjoying rhyming activities.
 For those children who are ready we introduce initial sounds through songs and rhyming games.